tokensmith/otter/docs/Introduction.md

 - [Entry Servlet](#entry-servlet)
 - [Between](#between)

-The same `Session` class must be used through out an application.
+An application may have many `Session` implementations.

 It must have a copy constructor and a equals method.
-If either of those are not there Otter internals will Halt your requests.
+If either of those are not there Otter will not start up.

 See [TokenSession](https://github.com/RootServices/otter/blob/development/example/src/main/java/hello/security/TokenSession.java)
 as an example.